JorgenVasshaug/DEMICON-Tech-Task/README.md

 #### Backend
  - You can either
    - import code into a project into your favourite IDE, and run the application from there
-   - execute using maven (Not working - fix)
+   - execute using maven (requires maven cli installed in your shell)
      - Go into root of project/git folder
      - Type
        - mvn spring-boot:run
-     - Requires Maven?
    - execute using jvm
        - Go into root of project/git folder
        - Type
-           - java -jar target (Need to generate jar file)
+           - java -jar target ...
+(Hey, got no jar file! hmm.... how do I generate jar file??)

 #### FrontEnd
  - You need npm installed